Rockstar Games will donate 5% of GTA Online and Red Dead Online revenue to fight coronavirus

 The next time you spend money in GTA Online’s Diamond casino, you can feel good about it.
 Rockstar Games said it will donate 5% of revenue for GTA Online and Red Dead Online for the next month to fight the coronavirus.

 Rockstar said that “community is at the center of everything we do.”
-It added, “As our teams navigate these difficult times, we see our local communities across North America, the United Kingdom, India and beyond being deeply affected.”
+It added, “As our teams navigate these difficult times, we see our local communities across North America, the United Kingdom, India, and beyond being deeply affected.”

 So starting April 1, and through the end of May, Rockstar said 5% of revenue from purchases inside the online games will be donated to COVID-19 relief efforts.
 The New York-based company said it would share more info about those donations over time.